-A notary public may administer oaths, take acknowledgements of or proof of instrument of writing related to commerce or navigation and certify the same and all other of their official acts under their seal of office, demand acceptance and payment of bills of exchange, promissory notes and all other writing which are governed by the commercial law as to days of grace, demand and notice of nonpayment and protest the same for nonacceptance or nonpayment and to give notice thereof as required by law.
+notary may administer oaths. take Α acknowledgements of or proof of instruments of writing relating to commerce or navigation and certify the same and all other of their official acts under their seal of office, demand acceptance and payment of bills of exchange, promissory notes and all other writing which are governed by the commercial law as to days of grace, demand and notice of nonpayment and protest the same for nonacceptance or nonpayment and to give notice thereof as required by law.

-What fees may a notary public collect for services?
+What fees may a notary collect for

+services?

-A notary public is permitted to collect a reasonable fee, not to exceed \$10.00, for each notarial act performed.
+A notary is permitted to collect a reasonable fee, not to exceed \$10.00, for each notarial act performed.

-Does a notary public have to keep records to each notarial act?
+Does a notary public have to keep

+records to each notarial act?

 No. A notary public only has to keep a record of notarial acts and communications where two-way audio-video communication is involved.
-Otherwise, it is highly recommended, but not required, that a notary public keep a journal documenting each notarial act.

-What is the penalty for performing a notarial act without a commission or with an expired commission?
+What is the penalty for performing a notarial act without a commission or an expired commission?

-If any person performs a notarial act without a notary commission or after their commission has expired, they are guilty of a Class C misdemeanor.
+If any person performs a notarial act without being a notary or after their commission has expired, they are guilty of a Class C misdemeanor.
 If any person performs a notarial act knowing that they are not properly commissioned with the intent to commit fraud or intentionally assist with a fraudulent action, they are guilty of a Class D felony.